FAQs on privacy: Google Nest

 Video and audio signals and data

-When you enable the recording or streaming features of your Nest Cam, we process video and audio recordings from the device, subject to your instruction, configuration, and settings.
-This may include capturing and sending you portions of this data by email or analyzing the data to identify motion or other events.
+When you enable the recording or streaming features of your Nest Cam, we process video and audio recordings from the device, subject to your instruction, configuration and settings.
+This may include capturing and sending you portions of this data by email or analysing the data to identify motion or other events.
 If you instruct us by setting up your camera and choosing to receive mobile notifications, we may process information from your Nest Cam to send you alerts when something happens.
 In addition, if you enable the recording features, we’ll capture, process and retain video and audio recordings from your device for the duration of your recording subscription period (for example, 5, 10 or 30 days), and you’ll be able to access those recordings using our services during that time.

-In some regions, we process facial recognition data to enable familiar face alerts, subject to your instruction, configuration, and settings.
-If you choose to use this feature on your Nest Cam, we’ll process face images and underlying facial recognition data for the purpose of enabling your device to recognize familiar faces and to notify you of familiar and unknown people.
+In some regions, we process facial recognition data to enable familiar face alerts, subject to your instruction, configuration and settings.
+If you choose to use this feature on your Nest Cam, we’ll process face images and underlying facial recognition data for the purpose of enabling your device to recognise familiar faces and to notify you of familiar and unknown people.
 Using the app and your account settings, you control whether this biometric processing occurs.
 Depending on where you live and how you configure the device, you may need to get consent to scan the faces of people visiting your home.

 Saved and shared content

-You may save and choose to share certain content like video clips, live video streams, images, captions, and comments for other people to access using Google services.
+You may save and choose to share certain content like video clips, live video streams, images, captions and comments for other people to access using Google services.